LastHIT1/CTF_Final_Project/README.md

 # CTF_Final_Project
-## Andres Ferreira, Alejandro Terzini, Valery Pena
+## BY: Andres Ferreira, Alejandro Terzini, Valery Pena
 Welcome to the Capture The Flag (CTF) Challenges!

 This CTF setup consists of five levels, each designed to test your skills in Linux command-line operations, file handling, process management, and more.